©2020 William A. Lasher

 The sun was just cresting the horizon, and there was already a lengthy line at the latrine.
 I thank my lucky stars I made it through without crapping my drawers.

 Following the exercise session, Jaramillo led us in a jog over to the mess hall where we ate a hearty breakfast of pancakes, scrambled eggs, and biscuits.
-There was no limit on how much we could eat, except for Wickwickey, who was denied seconds by order of Sergeant Jaramillo.
+There was no limit on how much we could eat, except for Bilkins, who was denied seconds by order of Sergeant Jaramillo.

 After breakfast we were introduced to the commanding officer, Colonel Hennesey, in a large meeting hall at the center of the base.
-We took seats in what looked to be wooden church pews; the hall served as a chapel on Sundays, but worship was voluntary.
-There weren’t enough seats for everyone, so some of the Scrips were forced to remain standing around the perimeter of the sizable room, and then everyone was back on their feet as Jaramillo called out, “Officer on deck!”
+We took seats in what looked to be wooden church pews.
+The hall served as a chapel on Sundays, but worship was voluntary.
+There weren’t enough seats for everyone, so some of the scrips were forced to remain standing around the perimeter of the sizable room, and then everyone was back on their feet as Jaramillo called out, “Officer on deck!”

 Colonel Hennesey entered from a side door on the elevated stage and strode briskly to the lectern, “Good Morning ladies and gentlemen, please take your seats, and welcome to Fort Greyling,” nodding and smiling as he visually scanned the room.
 He loosened cloth ties on a ledger book, produced written notes, and put on a pair of narrow reading glasses, “all of you were conscripted into the Mutant Eradication Forces in a rather hasty fashion, and therefore many of you lack formal military training.
 Few of you have been through a basic boot camp.
 Well, this shouldn’t be a problem unless you choose to make it one.
 If you have any questions about the proper way to conduct yourselves, feel free to ask Sergeant Jaramillo for the answers – he’s your first step up the chain of command.”